View Document Text

 conflicts may also include but is not limited to obtaining specific client consent for the applicable transaction both

-as required by law and regulation, such as by providing the disclosure in this Form ADV 2A.
+as required by law and regulation, such as by providing the disclosure in this Wrap Brochure.
 Clients who engage

 us and our affiliates will pay fees and commissions that may be higher or lower than other USBA clients or for